This guide provides all required setup steps to start using Vision.

 Set up authentication

 Any client application that uses the API must be authenticated and granted access to the requested resources.
 This section describes important authentication concepts and provides steps for setting it up.
-For more information, see the GCP authentication overview.
+For more information, see the Google Cloud authentication overview.

 About service accounts